Career Timeline of Devin Booker: Major Achievements and Milestones

 On January 2, 2016, Devin Booker scored a then season-high 21 points in a loss to the Sacramento Kings.

-On January 19, 2016, Devin Booker scored 32 points in a loss to the Indiana Pacers, setting a Phoenix Suns' rookie record with six three-pointers.
-He became the third-youngest player in NBA history to record a 30-point game.
+On January 19, 2016, Devin Booker scored 32 points in a loss to the Indiana Pacers, setting a Suns' rookie record with six three-pointers.
+At 19 years old, he became the third-youngest player to record a 30-point game.

 January 12, 2017: Set Suns Franchise Record for Most Points in a Quarter

-On January 12, 2017, Devin Booker scored 28 fourth-quarter points to set the Phoenix Suns franchise record for most points in a quarter.
+On January 12, 2017, Devin Booker scored 28 fourth-quarter points, for a total of 39 points that night, setting the Suns franchise record for most points in a quarter with 28 points.

 November 6, 2017: Reached 3,000 Career Points

-On November 6, 2017, Devin Booker scored 18 points in a loss to the Brooklyn Nets to reach 3,000 career points, becoming the fourth-youngest player in NBA history to reach this milestone.
+On November 6, 2017, Devin Booker scored 18 points in a loss to the Brooklyn Nets, reaching 3,000 career points and becoming the fourth-youngest player in NBA history to achieve this milestone.

 July 7, 2018: Signed Contract Extension with the Suns

-On November 23, 2019, Devin Booker nearly achieved a triple-double, recording 35 points, a career-high 12 rebounds, and 9 assists in a 100–98 victory over the Minnesota Timberwolves.
+On November 23, 2019, Devin Booker nearly recorded a triple-double with 35 points, a career-high 12 rebounds, and 9 assists in a 100–98 win over the Minnesota Timberwolves.

-On December 27, 2019, Devin Booker began a streak of scoring over 30 points in seven consecutive games, which included a 40-point performance against the Memphis Grizzlies on January 5, 2020.
+On December 27, 2019, Devin Booker began a streak of scoring over 30 points in seven straight games, which lasted until January 7, 2020.

-On August 11, 2020, in the NBA Bubble, Devin Booker scored 35 points against the Philadelphia 76ers, breaking a franchise record for most 30-plus-point games with the team.
-He also had 9 rebounds and 7 assists.
+On August 11, 2020, Devin Booker scored 35 points against the Philadelphia 76ers, breaking Walter Davis's franchise record for most 30-plus-point games; he also secured 9 rebounds and 7 assists in the 130-117 victory.

-In 2020, Devin Booker established his charitable foundation called the Starting Five, which grants five nonprofit organizations $100,000 each.
-He also planned to donate $500,000 to Phoenix charities per year for 5 years.
+In 2020, Booker planned to donate $500,000 to Phoenix charities per year for 5 years through his charitable foundation called the Starting Five.

 2020: Named Special Olympics Global Ambassador

-In 2020, Devin Booker was named a global ambassador to the Special Olympics in recognition of his support for his younger half-sister, who has microdeletion syndrome.
+In 2020, Devin Booker was named a global ambassador to the Special Olympics for his support for his younger half-sister who has microdeletion syndrome, a genetic chromosomal disorder.

-On January 22, 2021, Devin Booker reached 8,000 career points during an overtime loss to the Denver Nuggets, but also strained his left hamstring during the game.
+On January 22, 2021, Devin Booker scored his 8,000th career point in a game against the Denver Nuggets, during which he also strained his left hamstring.

 On February 8, 2021, Devin Booker scored a season-high 36 points in a 119–113 win over the Cleveland Cavaliers.